abdelbahgat/microsoft-graph-docs/api-reference/api/opentypeextension_post_opentypeextension.md

 - The default property **extensionName** specified in the request.
 - The custom data specified in the request stored as 3 custom properties.

+Note: The response object shown here may be truncated for brevity.
+All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": false,